Norwegian Cruise Line

 Norwegian Star is of the Dawn-class NCL vessels, with only sistership Norwegian Dawn.
 NCL Star's history started as an order placed to Meyer Werft GmbH by Star Cruises.
 The order was for a new Libra-class vessel, to be named "SuperStar Libra".
 Order's cost was USD 400 million.
 When NCL was acquired by Star Cruises in 2000, a decision was made this new liner to be transferred to NCL Norwegian and renamed "Norwegian Star".
 The 1st Libra-class ship ("SuperStar Scorpio", also on order) was also transferred to NCL and renamed "Norwegian Dawn".

 As a fun fact, there was another passenger ship operated between 1996-2001 under the same name - "Norwegian Star".
 That was ms Albatros - built 1973, and currently owned and operated by the Phoenix Reisen.
-That ship was also refered to as "NCL Star", since it was in service for "Norwegian Capricorn Line".
+That ship was also referred to as "NCL Star" since it was in service for "Norwegian Capricorn Line".